 Also, when I need to find a certain spot or address, I’d ask the Thai to explain the directions to me with the 7-11 as a starting point, or ending point for that matter.
 Always works marvelously.

 You know, the first thing I do on arriving in Thailand is getting myself a coffee at the 7-11.
 And yes, you bet, also when I leave Thailand, it’s again the airport’s 7-11 and — a good-bye-cup-of-coffee.

 Okay, you’re right, I just looooove coffee (and definitely take too much of it).
 Surely I don’t need a 7-11 for that, but they do serve these cheap, big ones, and they always taste same-same and not different, with this little perfect dose of plastic flavor released from the cup.

 As for Pichest Boonthumme, well, it’s true that the 7-11 is the fast-food version of a department store, meaning it’s a small, stressful, hasty, crowded, highly non-spiritual and often low-quality products environment.
 I won’t dig deeper into issues like product packaging, employee wages, environmental stuff, and the like, but I’m sure these are some additional topics which are probably not so okay.

-When we look at the spirit and goals of Thai Massage in the sense of a peaceful, spiritual and meditative healing bodywork modality, you can easily grasp Pichest’s idea of the 7-11 as the radical opposition of that which Thai Traditional Massage & Healing stands for.
+When we look at the spirit and goals of Thai Massage in the sense of a peaceful, spiritual, and meditative healing bodywork modality, you can easily grasp Pichest’s idea of the 7-11 as the radical opposition of that which Thai Traditional Massage healing stands for.
 And the thing is, the 7-11 is certainly not attracting exclusively Farangs.
 Not at all.
 It’s crowded with Thais.
 Especially a lot of young and younger Thais.

-Yes, today, we see loads of youngsters hitting the computer game-rooms after school, we see heavily overweight Thais eating junk-food and taking motorbikes for a 50 meters distance and we see too many gadget-loaded Thais craving for more and more “bling-bling.”
+Yes, today, we see loads of youngsters hitting the computer game-rooms after school, we see heavily overweight Thais eating junk-food and taking motorbikes for a fifty meters distance and we see too many gadget-loaded Thais craving for more and more “bling-bling.”
 We see Thais running after money, selling their souls and the like and yes, we see them adopting the “achievements” of the West in a maddening speed.
 What we did in two-hundred years, they do in just twenty.